TABLEALL

 After seven years, Miyakawa returned to Hokkaido for work at a washoku restaurant, only to discover how deeply he loved and missed standing at a counter to see his customers’ faces and reactions.
 It was this realization that has shaped Miyakawa’s attentiveness to guests and made him such a sought-after chef ever since.
 Before returning to the world of sushi, Miyakawa chose to add one more style to his varied career – he trained in French cuisine at Sapporo’s famous starred French restaurant.
 His foray back into sushi saw him not only as chef but also manager, with overall responsibility for accounting and management of his restaurant.

 Miyakawa’s big turning point came at the age of 40.
 Contemplating a return to Tokyo to go independent, a call came from his mentor Yoshitake inviting him to stand at the counter of his new restaurant to be opened in Hong Kong.
-The two chefs took turns, switching between Tokyo and Hong Kong, and Miyakawa played a major role in Hong Kong’s Sushi Yoshitake earning three Michelin stars.
+The two chefs took turns, switching between Tokyo and Hong Kong, and Miyakawa played a major role in Hong Kong’s Sushi Yoshitake earning three stars.
 The second taste of stardom came after Miyakawa’s return to Hokkaido, prompted by a desire to be home with family.
-He established Miyakawa in 2014, and just three years later in 2017, earned three Michelin stars.
+He established Miyakawa in 2014, and just three years later in 2017, earned three stars.

 Miyakawa’s mind is constantly filled with thoughts for his customers.
 He knows there are countless establishments serving delicious cuisine, but only a few that can send customers off fully satiated in both a physical and emotional sense.
 Standing at the counter to witness and accentuate the customer experience is the real appeal of the job of sushi chef for Miyakawa.
 And he is exemplary in that role.